History of Christianity: Geographical spread

 Christianity grew rapidly throughout this period.
 Christians in Persia, (present-day Iraq), were deeply persecuted in Late Antiquity, but their numbers still grew.
 In the fourth century the percentage of Christians was as high in the Sasanian Empire as in the Roman Empire.
 A form of Christianity made inroads among Arabs in Palestine, Yemen, and Arabia.
 Even as the Huns, Ostrogoths, Visigoths, and Vandals caused havoc in the Roman Empire in the fourth and fifth centuries, many of them converted to Christianity.
 Syria was home to a thriving theological school.
 The gospel was first brought to Central Asia and China by Syriac-speaking missionaries.

 Christian institutions in Asia or East Africa never developed the kind of influence that the European churches and Byzantium held.
 Even so, in 301, the Kingdom of Armenia became the first nation to adopt Christianity as its state religion, soon followed by Caucasian Albania and the East African Kingdom of Aksum.
+In the early fifth century, missionaries began converting Ireland.
 Christianity, a minority faith in Britain since the second century, began to be displaced by Anglo-Saxon paganism in the fifth century.
 However, this process reversed after the Gregorian mission of 597.
-In the early fifth century, missionaries began converting Ireland.